JamesWicks01/SolentBoats_Database/README.md

 # SolentBoats_Database
-Coursework for Year 1 in Database Systems Development for BSc (Hons) Software Engineering Degree By UP2122177
+Coursework for Year 1 in Database Systems Development for BSc (Hons) Software Engineering Degree

 # Brief
 You have been asked to create a database for a boat repair and servicing company, Solent Boats.
 They currently